-- 7.1 Non-Emergency Situations - In non-emergency situations, including routine care, students with diabetes or their parent(s)/caregiver(s) will administer the insulin injections. - 7.2 Emergency Situations (Life Threatening) In emergency, life-threatening situations, where a student suffering from low blood sugar is unable to self-administer the appropriate treatment because they are unresponsive or unconscious, the response of school staff shall be a 911 call for Emergency Medical Services.
+- 7.1 Non-Emergency Situations - In non-emergency situations, including routine care, students with diabetes or their parent(s)/caregiver(s) will administer the insulin injections.
+Diabetic nursing support may be an option for newly diagnosed and younger students. - 7.2 Emergency Situations (Life Threatening) In emergency, life-threatening situations, where a student suffering from low blood sugar is unable to self-administer the appropriate treatment because they are unresponsive or unconscious, the response of school staff shall be a 911 call for Emergency Medical Services.
 Glycogen injections (Glucagon) in these situations will not be administered by school staff.
+Emergency Glucagon in a noninvasive format (i.e. Baqsimi nasal spray) may be administered by school staff when prescribed by a doctor and when training and direction have been provided.